samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

-# AutoGUI GUI-Designer GUI-Builder for ahk-v2
+# modified version of 'Easy AutoGUI' GUI-Designer GUI-Builder for ahk-v2

 I'll be adding more details here soon.